Astig-1982/The-Quiz-Project/README.md

 **Mr. Feynman**

-*As a user I am looking for a quiz game that will challenge me on an intelectual level and will be fun to play in the same time so I can always have handy a fun general knowledge tool.*
+*As a user I am looking for a quiz game that will challenge me on an intelectual level and will be fun to play in the same time so I can always have handy a fun general knowledge tool in my pocket.*

 **Mrs. Goodall**